We are and interdisciplinary group and contribute to teaching in several programs related to Biomathematics and Bioinformatics in the Bonn area.

 March 28 - April 1, 2022

 This course will provide an introduction to mathematical modeling in systems biology, including analytical methods for small non-linear ODE systems, robustness and sensitivity analysis, data fitting and model selection.
 We will focus on applications related to intra- and intercellular immune cell dynamics.
 Prior to the block course, students are expected to prepare a seminar presentation in small groups, suitable topics will be presented in a preparatory meeting to be held in January 2022.
 During the block course, we will give introductory lectures in systems biology and related topics.
 Students will then each day complete a small-group project based on the presented topic, with help from classroom tutors.

 Winter term 2021/22

 - Laboratory Course "Mathematical modeling of immune cell dynamics", Msc.
 Life Science Informatics

 - Graduate Seminar "Applied Probability - Mathematics and Life Sciences", Master Mathematics, together with Alexander Effland and Jan Hasenauer.
 BASIS entry: Click.

-Graduate Seminar on Modeling and Simulation with PDE - Selected Topics from cell biology and immunology
+Graduate Seminar "Modeling and Simulation with Partial Differential Equations – Selected topics from cell biology and immunology", Master Mathematics.